victronenergy/venus-docker/README.md

 ## Available simulations

-Battery selection should always be on auto; unless specified differently.
+Battery selection should always be on auto unless specified differently.

 ### A) Absolut Navetta 68 installation